Consensys/quorum/docs/How-To-Guides/HA_Setup.md

 # Quorum HA Setup

-Quorum architecture allows for HA end to end for heightened availability on various i/o operations.
-Although this increases the footprint of each node, the cost offset is compensated by low to zero downtime & horizontal scalability.
-In this section we will go through example configuration and setup in detail:
+Quorum architecture allows for end to end high availability on various i/o operations to fulfill security and compliance requirements.
+In this section we will go through an example configuration and setup:

 **WARNING**: Below HA setup is an example of how to achieve end to end HA using proxy server but it should be noted that this hasn't been tested in a production environment setup.